electrokido321/web-checker/README.md

 - Want to support this project?
 Give it a ⭐!

-- Just add the URLS normally
+- Just add the URLS normally.

+- An file named ON.txt will be created if more or one website online is.